gkjohnson/three-mesh-bvh/README.md

     // If true then the bounding box for the geometry is set once the BVH
     // has been constructed.
     setBoundingBox: true,

+	// If true then the MeshBVH will use SharedArrayBuffer rather than ArrayBuffer when
+	// initializing the BVH buffers.
+Geometry index data will be created as a
+	// SharedArrayBuffer only if it needs to be created.
+Otherwise it is used as-is.
+	useSharedArrayBuffer: false,

     // Print out warnings encountered during tree construction.
     verbose: true,